-Nevertheless, dogs do feel pain and as they can’t verbalise their feeling or may not want to it is up to us as their guardians to be able to read the signs and help them.
+Nevertheless, dogs do feel pain and as they can’t verbalise their feelings or may not want to, it is up to us as their guardians to be able to read the signs and help them.

 How vets measure your dog’s pain

 There are six categories that vets use to determine pain levels: vocalisation, attention to a wound, mobility, response to touch, demeanour & posture/activity.

 Acute pain comes on quickly as the result of an injury or trauma.

 Chronic pain develops slowly and could be down to a condition like arthritis or a slipped knee joint.

 Your dog may have developed his own coping strategies to try and make changes to his behaviour such as walking differently or hopping.
 This is known as ‘pain guarding’ and people do it to.
 Here are some common signs your dog is in pain.